 Lake Caroline and Windy Pass is a 18.1 mile moderately trafficked out and back trail located near Leavenworth, Washington that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from July until October.
+The trail offers a number of activity options and is best used from July until October.

 first off this hike is actually alot more than 16 miles if your going to the top of Windy Ridge. it's around 21-23 miles. it was long and boring but the view at the end was well worth the 5 hour each way trek.